Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Fasting v.
 Intermittent fasting

-Decreasing caloric consumption by skipping one or two meals a day (commonly referred to as time-restricted eating or intermittent fasting) does induce weight loss and lower insulin levels which are major health benefits.
+Decreasing caloric consumption by skipping one or two meals a day, commonly referred to as time-restricted eating or intermittent fasting, does induce weight loss and lower insulin levels which are major health benefits.
+At least, for a while.
 But over time, we begin to adapt to chronically reduced caloric intake by slowing down our metabolic rate.
-Our bodies learn to make do with fewer calories by becoming more efficient at extracting them from the foods that we eat.
-As our metabolism slows down to align with the new reality of mild-to-moderate food scarcity, fat burning becomes unnecessary and, typically after about 3-5 months of intermittent fasting, we stop losing weight.
+Our bodies learn to make do with fewer calories by becoming more efficient at extracting them from the limited amount of food that we are eating when we do intermittent fasting.
+As our metabolism slows down to align with the new reality of mild-to-moderate food scarcity, fat burning becomes unnecessary and, typically after about 3-5 months of intermittent fasting, weight-loss grinds to a halt.

-The MHD includes regular fasting, at least once per week for a minimum of 24 hours, keeping in mind that, since autophagy begins at around that time, each hour beyond 24 hours without calories is an hour during which autophagy is taking place.
+The HD includes regular fasting, at least once per week for a minimum of 24 hours, keeping in mind that, since autophagy begins at around that time, each hour beyond 24 hours without calories is an hour during which autophagy is taking place.
 I fast twice per week, typically going about 26 - 28 hours on one of the days and about 36 hours on the other.
 There are some data to suggest that fasting while sleeping induces more autophagy, so the practice of going from breakfast one day to lunch the next represents an ideal fast in terms of providing health benefits.

 Principle 5: Mix It Up

-One of the striking dietary similarities among those living in the various Blue Zones is that they tend to not only eat lots of fiber-dense plant foods like beans, lentils, farro, berries, fruits, and vegetables, but they often mix them together in a kind of smorgasbord of shapes and colors.
+One of the striking dietary similarities among those living in Blue Zones is that they tend to not only eat lots of fiber-dense plant foods like beans, lentils, farro, berries, fruits, and vegetables, but they often mix them together in a kind of smorgasbord of shapes and colors.

 Earlier in this Briefing, we broke down the GI and GL of a few particularly healthy foods: cannellini beans, black rice, and farro.
-These are foundational elements of the MHD because they are loaded with fiber and resistant starch which our GMB needs to maintain healthy bacterial depth and breadth.
+These are foundational elements of the HD because they are loaded with fiber and resistant starch which our GMB needs to maintain healthy bacterial depth and breadth.
 And, because they are relatively low glycemic foods, they don’t initiate inflammation-causing blood sugar spikes or provoke insulin-overshoot that, over time, nudges us toward metabolic syndrome.
 Now, consider the following dish that I made this morning:

 Into a rice cooker add two cups of well-rinced black rice.
 Add a nice pour of extra virgin olive oil or a knob of organic butter.
 Add one cup of raw almonds, one cup of raw pumpkin seeds, and a dozen dried sour cherries, chopped.
 Add bone or vegetable broth of your choice and hit start…